qilingframework/rtfd.io/docs/howto.md

 - ql.debugger = None
 > - Remote debugger.
 Please refer to [here](https://docs.qiling.io/en/latest/debugger/)

-- ql.multithread = False
-> - Default is false.
-Due to the instability of multi-threading, added a switch for multi-threading

-- ql.ipv6 = False
-> - Default is false.
-Use IPv6 or not, to avoid binary double bind. ipv6 and ipv4 bind the same port at the same time

-- ql.bindtolocalhost = True
-> - Bind to localhost

-- ql.root = False
-> - change to True means analysis must run with sudo.
-Impact, bind on default port which is 1024 or lower

 - ql.verbose = 1
 > - from 1 till n, please refer to [print section](https://docs.qiling.io/en/latest/print/) for more details